msg-systems/slickgrid/README.md

 All changes on SlickGrid try to assure that the existing SlickGrid code does not get side effects if the new `dynRowHeight` is not used.

+## Bugfixes

+* Fixed strange behaviour of collapsing/expanding groups when using dataviews.
+	See also here for further information: https://github.com/mleibman/SlickGrid/pull/898

 ## Use of grid option 'dynRowHeight'